Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 First, you decide what you want to tile.
 Usually my personal method is to start with a broad idea of what I want to accomplish and then get more detailed as time goes on.
 To start with, let's create a tile that's a bit different than a standard 1x1.
 Lets try a 1x2 tile instead.

+*It's been asked for me to provide this information, so here it is.
+My development usually occurs at 1280x720 resolution so even the free version of Chaotica can load the file.*

 ### Creating a Tile

 First, I'm going to set up the base structure.
 Just to keep things organized, we will create two squares and stack them on top of each other and then once we have the right size setup, we can start modifying them and filling them out with interesting constructions.
 So I can see everything, I'm going to change the camera sensor width to something like 6.
 That way everything is in view.
 Feel free to adjust as needed.